 K.I.S.S.
 (Keep it Super Simple)

-Talk to the search engine marketing specialists at Rank Fuse Interactive about creating a search engine optimization plan that keeps pace with the changing rules of content and mobile optimization.
+Talk to the search engine marketing specialists at Rank Fuse Digital Marketing about creating a search engine optimization plan that keeps pace with the changing rules of content and mobile optimization.